Updated: 5 days ago

 As attention spans shorten and millennials are looking for a more fulfilling experience, the long-term ramifications to ticket sales, revenue, and donations could be drastic.
 Why not create club areas for student groups or young alums?
 Entice them by offering the same amenities that you see in the corporate suites to get them hooked.

-That school’s emotional connection, whether earned through your family’s dedication to their alma mater or your proximity to a local university, just isn’t strong enough any more.
+A school’s emotional connection, whether earned through your family’s dedication to their alma mater or your proximity to a local university, just isn’t strong enough any more.
 Schools shouldn’t take that connection for granted and, as the chasm grows, Georgia hosting Austin Peay or Clemson hosting Furman isn’t going to be good enough to get the little guy back for good no matter how many $1 hot dogs you sell.